Bg_header_content

 Got a fringe?
 Keep it well maintained.
 Fringes teamed with frames can make for a fabulous style; just make sure to keep the length above your glasses for a well kept look.
 Bangs go best with light frames so avoid glasses that are too large or frames that are very heavy looking or dark.

-The Hair Color:
+The Hair Color

 If you like to keep your hair color the same basic tone, try selecting a frame that will match with any hues or which will complement and play off your base color.